BTraylor2265/Cyber-portfolio/README.md

 **Stack:** PowerShell, Windows Event Viewer, MITRE ATT&CK

-This came from the Windows Security Log Analysis lab work I was doing — I wanted to automate the correlation part instead of manually reviewing Event Viewer every time.
+This came from the Windows Security Log Analysis lab work I was doing to automate the correlation part instead of manually reviewing Event Viewer every time.
 The script queries the Security event log and ties what it finds to MITRE ATT&CK techniques so the output is actually actionable, not just a raw list of events.

 **Event IDs it covers:**